Bolb347/TechageNuclear/README.md

 Construct a Basic Setup
 Reactor:
-- Make a 4x4 plate of reactor casing
+- Make a 4x5 plate of reactor casing
-- Line the edges, making a 4x4 border, using reactor casings
+- Line the edges 2 nodes high, making a 4x5x2 border, using reactor casings
-- Fill the inside of the reactor with 3 coolers and 1 fuel cell
+- Fill the inside of the reactor with 3 fuel cells and 8 coolers
-- Fill in the top, a 4x4, with reactor casing
+- Fill in the top, a 4x5, with reactor casing
 - Remove 3 reactor casings, replacing them with 1 controller, 1 water inlet, and 1 steam outlet
 Turbine:
 - Make a 3x3 plate of turbine casing